 Grow sprouts on your kitchen counter all year round, it’s so easy and a fun project to help teach kids about growing food.
 Sprouts only take a few days before they ready and all you need are a few containers such as mason jars or a tray and the seeds of your choice.

 Sprouts are not just for summer salads, they can be cooked quite easily.
 E.g. sprouted beans cook much faster and are a delicious option all year round.

 Growing sprouts are slightly different from growing microgreens as microgreens are left to grow for longer than sprouts and often requires soil.
-Growing sprouts don’t require soil, and can play a big part in creating an indoor apartment garden.
+Growing sprouts don’t require soil, and can play a big part in apartment gardening.

 We’ve included a step-by-step guide for growing sprouts further down the page.